williamdlees/receptor_utils/README.md

 for further details.

 Changes in version 0.0.50:
+- Updates to download_germline_set, to create files for IgBlast.
+- New documentation sections: using AIRR-C sets with IgBlast, using AIRR-C sets with MiXCR

+Changes in version 0.0.50:
 - Added a new utility, download_germline_set, to download germline sets from the Open Germline Receptor Database (OGRDB)

 Changes in version 0.0.49: